 A similar exercise has been undertaken for IPv6 routing data.
-There is a considerable diversity oin he number of routes seen at varoipus vantage points in the Internet, as shown when looking at the prefix counts advertised by all the peers of Route Views (Figure 9).
+There is a considerable diversity in the number of routes seen at various vantage points in the Internet, as shown when looking at the prefix counts advertised by all the peers of Route Views (Figure 13).

-Figure 9 - IPv6 routing table since 2004 as seen by Route Views Peers
+Figure 13 - IPv6 routing table since 2004 as seen by Route Views Peers

-A more detailed look at 2015 and 2016 incorporating both Route Views and RIS (Figure 10) shows that in IPv6 there is no visible disparity in the route sets announced by RIA peers as compares to Route Views peers.
+A more detailed look at 2016 and 2017 incorporating both Route Views and RIS (Figure 14) shows that in IPv6 there is no visible disparity in the route sets announced by RIA peers as compares to Route Views peers.
+It is also evident that there increasing diversity between various BGP views as to what constitutes the "complete" IPv6 route set, and the variance at the end of 2017 now span some 4,000 prefix advertisements.